 This episode seems to give off the illusion that all of the main characters are being properly established, but I can’t remember most of them well enough to build a solid foundation.
 Half of the cast I’ve relegated to ‘desperate starving college student.’

 The main-main character seems to be Yuuta, but outside of being a bit of a buttmonkey, he’s not very characterized so far.
-Takumi’s kind of a straightman.
+Takumi’s the straightman and that’s about it.
 The most prominent character so far is Shinobu – a strange guy who disappears for weeks on end, comes back in a daze with an armful of food and a big wad of cash.
 No one knows where he goes or what he does when he’s gone.
 He’s the most entertaining character so far, but it’s not really enough to save the cast.

 Other than that we have Shuu, and his cousin’s daughter, Hagumi.